LibreCat/Catmandu-Store-MongoDB/README.md

 [MongoDB](https://metacpan.org/pod/MongoDB) databases.
 The database as a whole is called a 'store'.
 Databases also have compartments (e.g. tables) called Catmandu::Bag-s.

-# DEPRECATION NOTICE

-The following connection parameters are depreacted and will be removed in a future version of this module:

-    - connect_retry
-    - connect_retry_sleep

 # METHODS

 ## new(database\_name => $name, %connectio\_opts)